 Palo Alto, CA — A year-long study by the Palo Alto, CA-based Rundex Family Foundation has revealed that male Donald Trump supporters have, on average, a penis that is 2 inches shorter than non-Trump supporters.
 The report, which was sponsored by the American Urological Society, sought to understand penis size across the United States through the lens of various “measurement vectors.”
 The study was released earlier this week.

-“Well the data doesn’t lie,” said Rundex lead researcher Robert Colvin speaking from his Mountain View, CA home office.
-“Trump supports have smaller penises on average.
+“Well, the data doesn’t lie,” said Rundex lead researcher Robert Colvin speaking from his Mountain View, CA home office.
+“Trump supporters have smaller penises on average.
 Of course, there’s the bell-shaped curve of the standard normal distribution here, so not everyone falls into this category.
 But I gotta tell you, the findings are shocking, especially considering we didn’t set out to look for it.
 The ‘Are you a Trump supporter?’ question was added in at the last minute.”

 It’s in the Data

 According to the 6.7 million dollar study, it’s not clear why male Trump supporters’ penis size is dramatically smaller than the national average.
-However probably the most startling discovery was that female Trump supporters also reported significantly smaller penis sizes.
+However, probably the most startling discovery was that female Trump supporters also reported significantly smaller penis sizes.

-“Yeah, I don’t know what to make of that last bit,” continued Mr. Colvin pausing to sigh and gather his thoughts.
+“Yeah, I don’t know what to make of that last bit,” continued Mr. Colvin, pausing to sigh and gather his thoughts.
 “I mean, we were all confused by this for obvious reasons.
-But apparently women Trump supporters felt the need to talk about their dick size, even though by definition, they don’t have one.
+But women Trump supporters felt the need to talk about their dick size, even though by definition, they don’t have one.
 But what makes this discovery even odder, is that they also reported having smaller than average sizes.
 We’re going to need more studies to get to the bottom of this.”

 According to Rundex, there is no timetable for a future study.